DataGenC/DataGenC/README.md

 <div align="center">

-  **_A portfolio designed to delve deep and mimic actual professional scenarios in Data Science and Artificial Intelligence._**
+  **_This portfolio is designed to delve deep and mimic actual professional scenarios in Data Science and Artificial Intelligence._**
 <br/></span>

 </div>